£3.00

 A 32-page, full-colour pocket guide in A6 format.
-This document summarises clearly the requirements for TG20 compliant scaffolding and offers indispensable guidance to the scaffolding operative on-site.
-Minimum order of 10 unless you also own the TG20:13 Full Suite.
-NASC members are entitled to a discount on orders in excess of 100 copies.
-For more information email sales@nasc.org.uk
+This document summarises clearly the requirements for TG20:21 compliant scaffolding and offers indispensable guidance to the scaffolding operative on-site.
+Price is £9.50 per copy for non-NASC members and £4.75 per copy for NASC members.

 TG4:19 had amendments predominantly in relation to the orientation of ring bolts where current thinking is that settlement is probably greater than side wind loads so reduces potential shear loads on the bolt.
 Other minor changes were cosmetic.
 A recent update in April 2019 saw the removal of one reference only when the guidance was reissued as TG4:19.
 24 pages